zenOSmosis/speaker.app/README.md

 # Speaker.app / zenRTC / Phantom Server

+**Development Status: Nov.
+3, 2021: Undergoing UI transitioning.
+Might take a couple of more months to complete.
+New UI will be more modularized so it can fit in with other projects.**

 **NOTE: This program is a work in progress, the console may be spammy, and it may not work at all, however, [a stable version should be running here](https://speaker.app).**

 [Speaker.app](https://speaker.app) is a [batteries-included](#whats-in-the-box), quasi-decentralized, alternative free speech audio platform that is compatible on any device that supports a modern web browser.